-• the method and frequency of updates required • what category of victim they are (drop down menu on Niche) if the victim needs an interpreter • if the victim requires victim support (by updating their wishes on Niche, it automatically refers for Put a victim code OEL (not just a standard OEL) on Niche to record what you've done and what ou've agreed.
-Follow the template to ensure you don't miss anything.
-Keep your victim updated in line with the agreed assessment, recording each contact on a victine ode OEL. сс Of CC Of me ficers are directed to the short video clip outlining how they can use the template SMS on the intranet to
+- 2. Carry out a needs assessment when taking their report of crime, by identifying and recording: - the method and frequency of updates required - what category of victim they are (drop down menu on Niche) - if the victim needs an interpreter - if the victim requires victim support (by updating their wishes on Niche, it automatically refers for you) - 3.
+Put a victim code OEL (not just a standard OEL) on Niche to record what you've done and what you've agreed.
+Follow the template to ensure you don't miss anything. - 4.
+Keep your victim updated in line with the agreed assessment, recording each contact on a victim code OEL.

+Officers are directed to the short video clip outlining how they can use the template SMS on the intranet to help meet a lot of the above requirements.